Teen Resources

 Languages

-• Rocket Languages: An online tool to help you learn new languages, including American Sign Language.
+• Rocket Languages: An online tool that can help you learn 15 languages, including American Sign Language.
+(Requires you to create an account using your library card number.)

 Music

-• Freegal: A service that gives you access to nearly 1 million songs, as well as the ability to download and keep them for free.
+• Freegal: A service that gives you access to 18 million songs, as well as the ability to download 5 songs per week and stream 8 hours of music every day for free.
+(Requires you to sign in with your library card number and password.)

 Special Interest